 So you have to put in extra effort to notice and self-promote.
 Enter the romancing your work, “kitchenette moments”, elevator power moves, strategic networking, after-hours cocktails, etc., etc.

 Self-Promotion for Career Level

-The effort you put on self-promotion also changes depending on career stages.
+The effort you put into self-promotion changes depending on career stages.

 See this table for an overview: